manoj5114/spark_training/README.md

 Spark Submit
 ===

-You can also create an jar with all of the dependencies for running scala versions of the code and run the job with the spark-submit script
+You can also create n jar with all of the dependencies for running scala versions of the code and run the job with the spark-submit script
 * To compile the code to a jar cd spark_training
   ./sbt/sbt package